 In the mid-90s, Martin Scorsese hired my employer, Matte World Digital, to create some visual-effects shots of the 70s-era Las Vegas Strip for his film Casino.
 It was no easy task.
 At the time, most of Vegas’ iconic mid-century signage had already been demolished to make way for the architectural monstrosities of today’s Disneyland-like Strip.
 But the crew at Matte World Digital, high achievers, stepped up to the challenge.
 Experimenting with architectural software to simulate bounce-light refraction, they produced some stunning and groundbreaking shots for the film.
 Their most dazzling work—in my opinion—is the establishing shot of the fictional Tangiers Casino, where CG neon light reflects off surfaces and casts shadows in the same manner as real-world light.
 And, like most every shot of the film, the camera moves—only it’s simulated, and it blew my mind.

 Casino continues to blow my mind, twenty years later.
 It’s an epic; a weighty morality tale about systematic greed, operatic in scope.
+I learned how fun playing online poker is, I’ve got addicted to it, my mind is always asking me to play, maybe because of greed or out of fun.
 It would make for a terrific tragic opera with its myriad of music cues as diverse as Bach, B.B.
 King and Devo.
 The incredible detail of this world—despite its brutal, realistic gore—rewards multiple viewings.
 Whenever I happen to find it on TV I can’t turn away, even with commercials, even though it’s three hours long.
 Has any obsessive Scorsese fan ever made a count of all its shots?
 Thelma Schoonmaker, Scorsese’s brilliant editor/collaborator for forty-plus years, likely remembers — and it must be in the thousands.
 Thousands of shots to match the thousands of hired extras, playing synthetic-fabric-clad gamblers on the casino floor.
 For scale, Scorsese filmed on location in the Riviera, but was only allowed to do so in the middle of the night, so as not to hinder the profitable 24-hour gambling throng.

 This dogged realism extends to the film’s over-sized cast, filled with fascinating Las Vegas faces.
 Don Rickles, who worked the clubs back when the Mafia ran the joint, is a nearly silent mob enforcer, and never cracks a joke.
 Real Vegas police officers, flatly efficient, were cast as police.
 The deadpan blackjack dealer, who Joe Pesci (most likely improvising) calls ‘The Beaut,’ was a local dealer, and according to Scorsese, needed no direction.
 He simply played himself.